stasinato/dto_generator/README.md

 ## Usage

-You can use the package in two ways:
+You can use the package in those ways:

 ### Command Line